 With the exoskeleton, a holistic rehabilitation system is developed.
 The system includes the design and implementation of motion tasks in virtual reality, a feedback system based on bio signals, and a generic decoder for invasive and non-invasive brain-computer interfaces.
 In the technical implementation, the soft exoskeleton combines modern, very light, resilient materials with an intelligent, adaptive control system that does not require any adjustments from the wearer.

 The result is new perspectives for improved rehabilitation of arm and hand functions.
 This can significantly improve patient care.

 Motor-parietal cortical neuroprosthesis with somatosensory feedback for restoring hand and arm functions in tetraplegic patients

-Furthermore by utilizing intracortical microstimulation in the somatosensory cortex it is intended to elicit tactile sensations which are completely lost to tetraplegics who are paralyzed from the neck down.
-The implementation of effective somatosensory feedback is also likely to improve performance especially in fine motor tasks and has the potential to substantially improve quality of life.
-Another essential part of the project will be to use immersive virtual reality to study the influence of perspective, visual presentation and multiple control scenarios before transitioning to a physical robotic limb.
-Virtual reality provides us with the opportunity to experiment with multiple perspectives, control schemes and scenarios in a save and rapid way.
+Furthermore, by utilizing intracortical microstimulation in the somatosensory cortex it is intended to elicit tactile sensations which are completely lost to tetraplegics who are paralyzed from the neck down.
+The implementation of effective somatosensory feedback is also likely to improve performance, especially in fine motor tasks, and has the potential to substantially improve quality of life.
+Another essential part of the project will be to use immersive virtual reality to study the influence of perspective, visual presentation, and multiple control scenarios before transitioning to a physical robotic limb.
+Virtual reality provides us with the opportunity to experiment with multiple perspectives, control schemes, and scenarios in a safe and rapid way.